MicrosoftDocs/sdk-api/sdk-api-src/content/winsock2/nf-winsock2-recvfrom.md

  - recvfrom
 ---

-# recvfrom function

 ## -description

-The
-<b>recvfrom</b> function receives a datagram and stores the source address.
+The <b>recvfrom</b> function receives a datagram, and stores the source address.

 ## -parameters